-Our ultimate goal is to open a central center for healing resources, end of life planning, childcare, respite, family support, friendship, food, and fun.
+Our ultimate goal is to open a central center, Fiona’s Family House, for healing resources, end of life planning, childcare, respite, family support, friendship, food, and fun.
 FFH will be a hub for local resources, sparing patients the need to spread themselves thin by traveling all over to access help and treatment.
 Fiona’s Family House envisions a community that is educated about the gaps in services for young adults with advanced cancer.
 We want to build a group of well-trained, volunteer/intern professionals who represent multiple specialties and are available to fill the holes of previously unmet needs.

 We foresee a day when young adults living with their diagnoses are empowered and able to be active in the meaningful parts of their lives; a day when YAs are supported financially to live free from fiscal debt and undue worry about medical bills and supportive therapies.
 We will accomplish this by awarding grant funds to those who need assistance, and by opening a center where YAs can rest while children are well cared for and among friends; a place where families can form forever relationships with new allies, and where patients can safely discuss and plan for a future without them.
 Deep interpersonal transformation happens in this healing space, and needed practical support helps young adults and their families adjust to the new and unexpected trajectory thrust upon them.

-Three Phase Plan

-Fiona’s Family House is a three-stage project that will culminate with the opening of a community resource center for young adults with advanced cancer and their families if needed financial resources are raised.

-Empower and Inform
+Phase 1: Empower and Inform

 In the first phase, Fiona’s Family House is committed to creating a robust physician education patient advocacy project, which will be piloted in Santa Cruz County and then be made available for free to anyone wanting to start a similar project in his or her local community.

 Patient and family advocates will create and facilitate training modules that address common psycho-social issues experienced by young adults with cancer, provide resources for their patients, and make medical practitioners aware of common barriers that are unique to this population.
+We anticipate creating a course suitable for healthcare professional CEUs within 18 months.

+While treatment professionals today receive training in working with cancer patients or with end of life issues, young adult terminal patients have additional complications that are not generally covered in depth, and are not part of the standard care discussions at diagnosis.
+In the FFH model:

+Practitioners learn how to best treat this population and their families, and physicians receive critical education directly from patient advocates

+Patients and their families find community, and the entire scope of health and mental health related services changes in the community as more people train.

+Cancer patients develop specific training materials for physicians and provide CEU classes to local doctors; in doing so, the patients participate in meaningful work, and physicians are able to collaborate directly in a new and potent way.

+Ultimately, the scope of medical and cancer support services can be radically altered to properly support young adults who are diagnosed with advanced cancer.
+And ultimately, patients feel empowered through this collaboration, which can bring purpose to their struggles

-Recognize and Support
+Phase 2: Recognize and Support